Ready to do some business tax planning? It is never too early to start.

-Joe and his tax advisor are considering moving some of his business income into next year, but he must first consider his accounting system (cash vs. accrual) and the possibility of higher or lower taxes next year before he makes that decision.
+Joe and his tax advisor are considering moving some of his business income to next year, but he must first consider his accounting system (cash versus accrual) and the possibility of higher or lower taxes next year before he makes that decision.

 A Checklist of Business Taxes and Costs

-To help you with your business tax planning and considerations of other business costs, here's a checklist to consider:
+To help with your business tax planning and considerations of other business costs, here's a checklist of taxes to consider: